 - Light Is Good: It's used to power up Chargeman Ken, but good is debatable...

-- Moral Dissonance: A lot of what makes this show funny is how incredibly cruel Ken is.
+- Moral Dissonance: A lot of what makes this show funny is how incredibly cruel Ken (and his family in some episodes) is.

 - Off Model: Anything that is not Ken's family.

 - Planet Looters: The evil aliens are supposed to be a case of them.

 - Robot Dog: Balican, called the "grandpa robot" in the show and looks like a screwed up predecessor of Haro.

 - Shouldn't We Be in School Right Now?: Caron is seven years old but is always fighting space escapades while she should be at school.
 Ken himself doesn't look more than about eleven or twelve.
 Their teacher and classmates do appear, however, and are usually victims of whatever that may happen.

 - Screw the Rules, I'm Doing What's Right: Ken.

 - Stock Dinosaurs: An episode opens with two of them fighting in a city, with the stock [[Franchise/Godzilla SKREEEONK]].